Motorcycle Crash Data

 The majority (61%) of multi-vehicle crashes are due to the action of the other driver, usually failing to see or give way to the rider.

-Thirty five percent of multi-vehicle crashes are at intersections and 84% are due to the actions of the other driver.
+Over half (57%) of all multi-vehicle collisions are at intersections and 71% of intersection crashes are due to the actions of the other driver.

 T-junctions are the most dangerous type of intersection for riders, they account for almost a third (30%) of all collisions and 20% of all fatal collisions.
 Collisions at cross roads are less common (18%) but include 13% of fatal collisions.

-Seventy percent of collisions at roundabouts and t-junctions, and 73% of collisions at cross roads were due to the other driver.
+A high proportion of collisions at roundabouts (73%), t-junctions (70%) and cross roads (72%) were due to the actions of the other driver.

 DON'T ASSUME THEY HAVE SEEN YOU